cwcyau/smartbiomed_summerschool2026/README.md

 - Select appropriate machine learning approaches for different omics questions and data modalities.
 - Confidently navigate emerging AI methodologies and assess their relevance to future multi-omics analyses.

-## Software Requirements
+## Coding and Software Requirements

+It will be assumed that you are able to program in Python.

+### Slack

+On-course communications will be through a dedicated [Slack](https://slack.com/intl/en-gb) channel.
+Please install and set up Slack on your device prior to the summer school.

 ### Google Colab

+We have created Python notebooks that can be edited and run in [Google Colab](https://colab.research.google.com/).
+You will need a valid Google account to use Colab.

 ### Python Environment

-If you plan to work locally, install Anaconda and ensure the following packages are available before the course:
+Alternatively, if you prefere to work locally, please install [Anaconda](https://www.anaconda.com/download) (or other Python environment) and ensure the following packages are available before the course:

 - pandas
 - scikit-learn